segf00lt/weekcore/README.md

 # weekcore

-Writing a RISC-V processor in one week (_now even more inspired by_ [twitchcore](https://github.com/geohot/twitchcore)).
+A toy CPU written in one week (inspired by [twitchcore](https://github.com/geohot/twitchcore)).